microsoft/mscclpp/docs/index.rst

 Getting Started
 ---------------
 - Follow the :doc:`installation instructions <getting-started/quickstart>` for your platform of choice.
-- Take a look at the :doc:`tutorials <getting-started/tutorials/index>` to learn how to write your first Triton program.
+- Take a look at the :doc:`tutorials <getting-started/tutorials/index>` to learn how to write your first mscclpp program.

 .. toctree::
    :maxdepth: 1